 Type 1 diabetes can occur at any age but usually appears between infancy and the late 30s, most typically in childhood or adolescence.
 Males and females are equally at risk.
 Studies report the following may be risk factors for developing type 1 diabetes:

 The process that destroys the insulin-producing beta cells can be long and invisible.
-At the point when insulin production bottoms out, however, type 1 diabetes usually appears suddenly and progresses quickly.
+However, at the point when insulin production bottoms out, type 1 diabetes usually appears suddenly and progresses quickly.
 Warning signs of type 1 diabetes include:

 Children with type 1 diabetes may also be restless, apathetic, and have trouble functioning at school.
 In severe cases, diabetic coma may be the first sign of type 1 diabetes.

 For some people, DKA may be the first sign that someone has diabetes.
-In type 1 diabetes, it usually occurs when a patient is not compliant with insulin therapy or intentionally reduces insulin doses in order to lose weight.
-It can also be triggered by a severe illness or infection.
+In type 1 diabetes, it usually occurs when a patient is not taking insulin as prescribed, runs out of insulin, or cannot afford to buy medication.
+Sometimes patients intentionally reduce insulin doses in order to lose weight.
+DKA can also be triggered by a severe illness or infection.

 Life-saving treatment uses rapid replacement of fluids with a salt (saline) solution followed by low-dose insulin and potassium replacement.

-Symptoms of HHNS include high blood sugar levels, dry mouth, extreme thirst, dry skin, and high fever.
-HHNS can lead to loss of consciousness, seizures, coma, and death.
+Symptoms of HHS include high blood sugar levels, dry mouth, extreme thirst, dry skin, and high fever.
+HHS can lead to loss of consciousness, seizures, coma, and death.